felixbur/nkululeko/README.md

 * Get a copy of the [Berlin emodb in audformat](https://tubcloud.tu-berlin.de/s/LzPWz83Fjneb6SP/download) and unpack somewhere in a local folder
 * Replace the path to the emodb root folder in line 9 of the [demo configuration file](demos/exp_emodb.ini) (demos/exp_emodb.ini)
 * In the nkululeko root folder
-  * create a python environment and activate it
+  * create a python environment
     * ```python3 -m venv venv```
+  * then, activate it:
     * under linux / mac
       * ```source venv/bin/activate```
     * under Windows